PINTO0309/OpenVINO-YoloV3/README.md

 # OpenVINO-YoloV3
 Under construction on December 15, 2018
+**Python demo program is under construction and it will not work.**

 Inspired from **https://github.com/mystic123/tensorflow-yolo-v3.git**

 **<Intel Core i7-8750H, CPU Only, 4 FPS - 5 FPS>**